 What's been the greatest reward or surprise of being a birth father?

-The greatest reward to being a birth father is the chance to say that I am a dad.
+The greatest reward of being a birth father is the chance to say that I am a dad.
 It may not be in a traditional role, but it has given me the chance to tell my story, and of course, brag about her.
 Because I had never been exposed to adoption, I was surprised by the fact that my daughter’s adoptive parents treat me like family, and reach out to me to keep me updated without me even having to as.
 They love me like their own, and that’s more than I could ever ask for.

 What's your greatest wish for birth parents today?

-My greatest wish for birth parents is that they realize how important it is to maintain a relationship with both their child, and the family that adopted them.
+My greatest wish for birth parents is that they realize how important it is to maintain a relationship with both their child and the family that adopted them.
 Not all adoptions are open like mine is, but that doesn’t mean that their child won’t one day want to reach out to them to learn where they came from.
-In my opinion the worst thing birth parents can do is not be open with the family, and the children.
-It may not be the traditional parent, child role, but at the end of the day, we are all parents with one common goal of wanting the absolute best for our children.
+In my opinion, the worst thing birth parents can do is not be open with the family and the children.
+It may not be the traditional parent-child role, but at the end of the day, we are all parents with one common goal of wanting the absolute best for our children.